kyma-incubator/compass/docs/provisioner/08-02-provisioning-gardener.md

   1. Access your project on [Gardener](https://dashboard.garden.canary.k8s.ondemand.com).

-  2. In the **Secrets** tab, add a new Google Secret for Azure.
+  2. In the **Secrets** tab, add a new Azure Secret.
 Use the credentials you got from Azure.

   3. In the **Members** tab, create a service account for Gardener.